sgrvinod/Mercator-Projection-operations-on-Google-Static-Maps-images/README.md

 **Modeled in Python**

 The example.py in the example folder contains an example for the operations listed above.
-Given the shapefile of a property in Alameda, CA, whose Google Static Maps image is available, it crops it to the boundaries of the property (with a bleed).
+Given the shapefile of a property in Alameda, CA, whose Google Static Maps image is available, it crops it to the boundaries of the property.

 The image